 The Picture Parameter Set and the Adaptation Parameter Set (PPS and APS, respectively) carry information pertaining to zero or more pictures and zero or more slices, respectively.
-The PPS contains information that is likely to stay constant from picture to pictureat least for pictures for a certain type-whereas the APS contains information, such as adaptive loop filter coefficients, that are likely to change from picture to picture.
+The PPS contains information that is likely to stay constant from picture to pictureat least for pictures for a certain type-whereas the APS contains information, such as adaptive loop filter coefficients, that are likely to change from picture to picture or even within a picture.
+A single APS can be referenced by slices of the same picture if that APS contains information about luma mapping with chroma scaling (LMCS) but different APS can be referenced by slices of the same picture if those APS contain information about ALF.